techgrounds/techgrounds-Denizgezik/06_AWS_3/W6_05_SNS, SQS, EventBridge.md

 - Rules <br>
 - Targets <br>

-Message Bus = basically a container for your events.
+Message Bus = basically a container for your events. <br>

+Events = an event is a record of an action that has happened in the past: in this context it is represented as a Json object that contains data from the event and metadata about the event.
-Events = is like a pending or shipped or delivery event.
-Events can be constructed either by an application such as order service can also be emmitted by a aws service itsel like ec2 for example.
+Events can be constructed either by an application such as order service can also be emmitted by a aws service itsel like ec2 for example.<br>
+Event is like a pending or shipped or delivery event. <br>

-Rules = basically just match incoming events and sends them to their corresponding targets for processing.
+Rules = basically just match incoming events and sends them to their corresponding targets for processing.<br>

 Targets = are your destination endpoints.
 Subscribers